YashdalfTheGray/hue-remote/docs/utils.md

 The reason that they use it is that the API is only exposed locally and you should know who is hanging out on your local network, I guess?
 Either way, super insecure authentication method.
 To mitigate that, I switched to using the `Authorization` header and using a different auth key to authenticate.
 It's a lot easier to configure `hue-remote` to use a different auth key than register a new Hue Bridge developer.

+## `checkEnv`

+This utility goes through the environment variables and looks for the ones that Hue Remote needs to run.
+If any of them are not found, it will stop the server with an error.

 ## `convert`

 Another idiosyncrasy with Hue is the way that it handles color or color temperature.
 To turn on the light/change light color, you have to `POST` to `/api/<your_username>/lights/<light_id>/state` with a body like the examples below.